 It is only possible for your landlord to get a court order to evict you once your tenancy is in its statutory stage.

 The landlord can apply for a possession order from the court if your tenancy is at the statutory stage.
-The court will only make a possession order if your landlord can prove a reason.
+The court only makes a possession order if your landlord can prove a reason.
 The grounds that landlords can use are divided into two types: mandatory/ or compulsory grounds and discretionary grounds.

 If your landlord can prove a mandatory ground for possession the court has no option other than to make a possession order to evict you.